Architectural Engineering Technology

 Potential Employment/Employment Demand

-Employment in the architectural field is strongly tied to the level of local construction, particularly new residential structure such as office buildings, shopping centers, schools and health care facilities.
-The boom in new construction in the region is expected to continue for a considerable time in the future.
+Employment in the architectural field is strongly tied to the level of local construction, particularly new structures such as office buildings, shopping centers, schools and health care facilities.
 As the stock of buildings age, demand for remodeling and repair work should also grow.
 The needed renovations and rehabilitation of old buildings is expected to provide many job opportunities according to the Occupational Outlook Handbook.
-Also according to the Occupational Outlook Handbook, employment in this field will grow as fast as the average for all occupations during this period.
+Also, according to the Occupational Outlook Handbook, employment in this field will grow as fast as the average for all occupations during this period.

 Student club - Architecture and Construction Technology (ACT) Club